Bikatr7/Kudasai/README.md

 Preprocessor is sourced from an external package, which I also designed, called [Kairyou](https://github.com/Bikatr7/Kairyou).

-Kudasai has a public trello board, you can find it [here](https://trello.com/b/Wsuwr24S/kudasai) to see what I'm working on and what I plan to work on.
+Kudasai has a public trello board, you can find it [here](https://trello.com/b/Wsuwr24S/kudasai) to see what I'm working on.

 ---------------------------------------------------------------------------------------------------------------------------------------------------
 **Dependencies**<a name="dependencies"></a>

 deepl==1.16.1

-openai>1.2.0
+openai==1.13.3

 backoff==2.2.1